zhanxw/rvtests/README.md

     P4 P4 0 0 0 0.350528353203767 -1.79533911725537 -1.11916876241804 1
     P5 P5 0 0 1 2.72675074738545 -1.05487747371158 -0.33586430010589 2

 Phenotype file is specified by the option `--pheno example.pheno` .
 The default phenotype column header is “`y1`”.
-If you want to use alternative columns as phenotype for association analysis (e.g the column with header y2), you may specific the header names using either
+If you want to use alternative columns as phenotype for association analysis (e.g the column with header y2), you may specify the phenotype by column or by name using either

 * --mpheno 2
 * --pheno-name y2